 As mentioned above, resting and sleeping after surgery is important managing post operative recovery.
 They are also important for managing pain.
 After surgery, you may experience discomfort or pain at the site of the incision or where the procedure was performed.
 Resting allows the body to release endorphins, which are natural pain relievers, alleviating discomfort.

-After your surgical procedure you may experience some pain.
+After your surgical procedure, you may experience some pain.
 Your doctor may recommend natural treatments such as physical therapy and massage for relief.
 However, you may end up having to take some pain medication.
 These medications can affect your motor skills and your emotional and mental clarity.
-You may find it harder to function day to day so it is important to rest and stay at home.
+You may find it harder to function day to day, so it is important to rest and stay at home.

 Many surgical procedures require ongoing post-operative nursing care for days, weeks, or even months after the procedure.
 Even if you feel like you’re ready to return to your normal life, it’s critical that you don’t rush it.
-Discuss the importance of returning to normal life after surgery and when this will be best for you.
+Discuss with your medical team the importance of returning to normal life after surgery and when this will be best for you.
 Just because you feel good doesn’t mean your body is ready to return to your normal routine.

-Surgery isn’t just stressful on the day of the procedure.
+Surgery is not just stressful on the day of the procedure.
 Many patients can struggle with emotional aspects for weeks or months after their procedure.
 The importance of rest after surgery is largely due to your need to heal mentally, and that may mean that you need to rediscover a sense of normality.
 The time before you can start re-adjusting back will depend on the type of surgery you have.
 If you had an incision that goes intra-abdominal, you will have to heal that incision which can take anything from 6 weeks to two months.
 However, after about two to four weeks, you can start doing simple physical activities such as taking a walk or do simple chores around the house.

 Most importantly, do remember that everyone heals differently.
 Thus, it is important to pay attention to your body, which will pretty much tell you how far you can push yourself.